department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/long-term-services.md

       description: If you want a job that matches your existing skills, find out if you can get employment counseling and job-search support.
     - url: /careers-employment/vocational-rehabilitation/programs/self-employment/
       title: Self-Employment Track
-      description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
+      description: If you’re a service member or Veteran with a service-connected disability, find out how we can help you start your own business.
     - url: /careers-employment/vocational-rehabilitation/programs/independent-living/
       title: Independent Living Track
       description: Learn about services that can help you live as independently as possible if you can't return to work right away.